Top 8 resources for learning data analysis with pandas

 Intro to pandas data structures: This is the first post in Greg Reda's classic three-part pandas tutorial (part 2, part 3).
 It's highly readable, presents the "right" level of detail for a pandas beginner, and includes lots of useful examples.

 Python for Data Analysis: This book was written by the creator of pandas, Wes McKinney, back in 2012.
 It covers IPython, NumPy, and pandas, and also includes an excellent appendix of "Python Language Essentials".
-It's still probably the best pandas book out there, though it might be worth waiting to buy until early 2017 when the second edition is released.
+It's still probably the best pandas book out there, though it might be worth waiting to buy until late 2017 when the second edition is released.
 (Wes is currently accepting suggestions for the book!)